Nattapong52/last_minute_study_kit/README.md

 ## Random Motivator

 _If you're reading this while shaking from caffeine and academic anxiety, you're not alone._
-_Keep going.
+_STOP CRYING.
 Your porsche spyder 918 isn't going to buy itself._
 (Or a Supra.
 Or THE 1956 BMW 507.
 Whatever gets you to class.)

 ---